Raghuji I: Campaigns in South India

-The Nawab of Carnatic Dost Ali Khan, sent his son, Safdar Ali and Husayn Dost Khan better known as Chanda Sahib to extort tribute from the Hindu states of Deccan.
-Through treachery Chanda brought about the abdication of queen of Tiruchirappalli.
-After entering the fort by swearing the most solemn sacred oaths on the Quran of peace and behaving like a brother to the widowed queen, Husayn facilitated the storming of the fort by having his men enter through the palace known as Dilwar Mandap adjoining the fort of Tiruchirappalli.
+The Nawab of Carnatic Dost, Ali Khan, sent his son Safdar Ali and Husayn Dost Khan (better known as Chanda Sahib) to extort tribute from the Hindu states of Deccan.
+Through treachery Chanda brought about the abdication of the queen of Tiruchirappalli.
+After entering the fort by swearing on the Quran sacred oaths of peace and behaving like a brother to the widowed queen, Husayn facilitated the storming of the fort by having his men enter through the adjoining palace known as Dilwar Mandap.
 Heartbroken on such betrayal the widowed queen burnt herself in disgrace.

-The extension of the Muslim power in the far south had set in motion a Hindu reaction led by Vangaru Tirumala, a member of the Madurai Nayak dynasty and a former rival of queen Minakṣhi and Sayaji Bhonsle, the deposed Maratha ruler of Tanjore who appealed to Chhatrapati Shahu, the most powerful Hindu ruler of the times, for aid.
-Hindu Kingdoms such as Ramnad, Sivaganga and Pudukkottai and Kingdom of Mysore called upon the Marathas for intervention, and offered co-operation against the Arcot Nawab.
+The extension of the Muslim power in the far south had set in motion a Hindu reaction led by Vangaru Tirumala, a member of the Madurai Nayak dynasty and a former rival of queen Minakṣhi, and Sayaji Bhonsle, the deposed Maratha ruler of Tanjore, who appealed for aid to Chhatrapati Shahu, the most powerful Hindu ruler at the time.
+Hindu Kingdoms such as Ramnad, Sivaganga, Pudukkottai, and the Kingdom of Mysore called upon the Marathas for intervention, and offered cooperation against the Arcot Nawab.
 They demanded the expulsion of the Navayet Nawabs.
 Even the Nizam supported Maratha intervention against them.

 Pratapsingh Bhonsle of Tanjore was neither regular in the payment of tribute nor obedient to the Subehdar, causing the Nawab to remove him from Tanjore by force and install a Muslim deputy.
-Finally incensed by the atrocities of the Nawab, Chhatrapati Shahu deployed Raghuji Bhonsle of Nagpur and Fatehsingh Bhonsle of Akkalkot with army of 40,000 to wreak vengeance on the wrongdoers.
-Raghuji defeated the Nawab of Cuddappah, exacted tribute from the Nawab of Karnool before advancing southwards into the subah of Arcot.
+Finally incensed by the atrocities of the Nawab, Shahu deployed Raghuji Bhonsle of Nagpur and Fatehsingh Bhonsle of Akkalkot with army of 40,000 to wreak vengeance on the wrongdoers.
+Raghuji defeated the Nawab of Cuddappah, exacted tribute from the Nawab of Karnool, and advanced southwards into the subah of Arcot.

 Battle of Damalcherry Pass

 The rapid advance of the Marathas filled the Nawab Dost Ali Khan with dismay.
-Soon afterwards took place the Battle of Damalcherry on May 20, 1740, which was a major confrontation between the Nawab of the Carnatic, Dost Ali Khan of Arcot and the Maratha Senasahibsubha Raghuji I Bhonsle of Nagpur.
-The battle was a victory for the Marathas in which Arcot Nawab Dost Ali Khan, his son and nearly all his officers were killed.
-Dost Ali Khan's Diwan Mir Assud was taken captive.
+Soon afterwards, on May 20, 1740, the Battle of Damalcherry took place, which was a major confrontation between the Nawab of the Carnatic, Dost Ali Khan of Arcot, and the Maratha Senasahibsubha Raghuji I Bhonsle of Nagpur.
+The battle was a victory for the Marathas in which Dost Ali Khan, his son, and nearly all his officers were killed.
+Dost Ali Khan's diwan Mir Assud was taken captive.
 The Nawab's capital city of Arcot was plundered and the rich treasures were taken as booty by the triumphant Marathas.
 The news of this defeat spread dismay and consternation in the country.
 Safdar had by then only reached Arcot.
 He started negotiations for a truce with the Marathas through Mir Assud who was in captivity in the Maratha camp.
 The Marathas were disappointed by the desolate condition of the country and many in the circles were ready to come to terms.
-Raghuji however demanded a high fees for sparing Chanda Sahib who offered only 7 lakhs with a statement threatening to continue the conflict if the terms were rejected.
+Raghuji however demanded a high fee for sparing Chanda Sahib, who offered only seven lakhs with a statement threatening to continue the conflict if the terms were rejected.